db0/hypnagonia/README.md

 * Card game designer: Ideas for new archetypes and card mechanics are always useful.
 You will be part of the team that shapes the underlying gameplay.
 * Godot gdscript programmer

+If you want to contribute some individual pieces of content, please see our [Content Contribution Guide](CONTRIBUTING.md)

 If any of these interest you, please contact us on [discord](https://discord.gg/MqTMVDCbR3) or [itch.io](https://itch.io/t/1743902/looking-for-collaborators)